ilastik/ilastik.github.io/documentation/counting/counting.md

-##Regression Parameters
+## Regression Parameters
-We expose the most important and well-known parameters for our algorithms to the user, though the defaults should already create good results.
+We expose the most important and well-known parameters for our algorithms to the user, which consist of the following:

-##Saving
+C: How much impact should individual and box errors do compared to w itself, this will likely only change results if you set C to low values.
+epsilon: The amount of error that will be tolerated for individual pixels, this regularizes the result. though the defaults should already create good results.

+## Exporting results
 Possible to save the regressor
 Will be loaded again, can do prediction directly if parameters and labels untouched Can also save prediction itself
 If you want to export the results for a single image, use exportLayerDialog.

-##Batch prediction
+[Batch prediction] ##Batch prediction
 For large-scale prediction, first train regressor, then add input images, then press export all.